Rinsing mouth and brushing teeth with xylitol

 Xylitol sugar for cleaning and healing teeth, gums and mouth (recommended application according to dentist Dr. Bruhn)

-1. Periodontal disease/periodontitis/gingivitis: excellent healing successes even with dental hygiene program unchanged, periodontal disease halted in its tracks, gingivitis improved enormously.
+1. Periodontal disease/periodontitis/gingivitis: excellent healing successes even with dental hygiene program unchanged, severe gum disease halted in its tracks, gingivitis improved enormously.

-Loose teeth became solid again (an unexplainable and unexpected occurrence).
+Loose teeth became firm again (an unexplainable and unexpected occurrence).

 3. Dental plaque